Crimes Against Humanity

 The Struggle for Global Justice

-The story of the rise of the human rights movement by the renowned international attorney, in a newly revised and expanded edition
+The story of the rise of the human rights movement by the renowned international attorney, in a revised and expanded edition

 “A book to stop another Holocaust.” —The Observer (London)